chizzletaz/BakeAndBinge/Testing.md

 **3. As a user, I want to filter recipes by category, so I narrow down my search and/or search per category.**
-- On the recipes page, the user can select a category to filter by that category.
+- On the recipes page, the user can select a category to filter the recipes by that category.
 - On large screens (> 992px) there are individual buttons.
 ![category large image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/category-large.png)
 - On smaller screens (< 992px) there is a dropdown menu to select a category.